AlasooLab/onboarding/resources/nextflow.md

 ```
 You can exit the screen session with `Ctrl + A + D` and you can resume it with `screen -r`.
 All the processes that you start in screen will keep running after you exit with `Ctrl + A + D`.

-## Execute the qtlmap workflow with test input data
+## Step 5 - Execute the qtlmap workflow with test input data

 Change to the workflow directory